Five traits of high earners that will make you not want to be one

-5. Many high earners would trade eccentricities for mental stability if they could.
+5. Most top earners would trade oddities for mental stability if they could.

 Often when I’m coaching people I feel like a clairvoyant.
 It’s incredibly easy for me to see what other people should be doing.
 I need so little time.
 My mind is not cluttered by common safety rules.